peteroupc/peteroupc.github.io/random.md

 <a id=Notes></a>
 ## Notes

-<small><sup id=Note1>(1)</sup> If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_ or _randomness extraction_ methods that it is outside the scope of this document to describe.</small>
+<small><sup id=Note1>(1)</sup> If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_, _deskewing_, or _randomness extraction_ (see RFC 4086 sec.
+4 or Cliff&ndash;Boyd&ndash;Gonzalez Nieto 2009 for further discussion).</small>

 <small><sup id=Note2>(2)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP800-90A, (Ristenpart and Yilek 2010), and (Everspaugh et al. 2014).</small>